jernesten/ogui/README.md

 ### For other systems or other installation options

 #### Installing gdrive-ocalmfuse
-For installing inother systems, please go to [Astrada's ocamlfuse github](https://github.com/astrada/google-drive-ocamlfuse) and follow instructions
+For installing in other systems, please go to [Astrada's ocamlfuse github](https://github.com/astrada/google-drive-ocamlfuse) and follow instructions

 For other installation options, please refer to his [wiki](https://github.com/astrada/google-drive-ocamlfuse/wiki/Installation).